ahmedrachid/dash-app-greenplum/README.md

-# Dash App - Greenplum Data Warehouse
+# Beyond BI: Data Analytics with Greenplum and Dash

 ## About this app